google/WebFundamentals/src/content/en/fundamentals/performance/why-performance-matters/index.md

 On the more complex side of things, you can use `<picture>` to help the browser choose the most optimal format (e.g., WebP over JPEG or PNG), or serve altogether different treatments of images for different screen sizes.
+- [Use video instead of animated GIFs](/performance/optimizing-content-efficiency/replace-animated-gifs-with-video/).
+Animated GIFs are _massive_, but videos of similar quality are _far_ smaller, often by 80% or so.
+If your site makes heavy use of animated GIFs, this is probably the most impactful thing you can do to improve loading performance.
 - [Client hints](http://httpwg.org/http-extensions/client-hints.html) can be used
 to tailor resource delivery based on current network conditions and device characteristics.
 The `DPR`, `Width` and `Viewport-Width` headers can help you